r4sh33d/library-template-android/README.md

-# Library Template
+# Library Template (ANDROID)

 This repository can be used as a template to create new GitHub repositories for Kotlin/Android libraries.

 ### Code Formatting